dd2480-group14-2024/dd2480-continuous-integration/README.md

 ## Contributions
+Jodie Ooi:
+- Worked on testProject function
-Jodie Ooi: Automated testing for ContinuousIntegrationServerTests triggered as webhook.
-Contributed to readme on testing documentation.
+- Contributed to readme on testing documentation.

 Leo Vainio:
 - Wrote the cloneProject function